 Real-time data analytics demands a different toolset than traditional batch data pipelines, business intelligence, or basic app development.
 Instead of data warehouses, batch ETLs, DAGs, and OLTP or document-store app databases, engineers building real-time analytics need to use streaming technologies, real-time databases, and API layers effectively.

 And because speed is so critical in real-time analytics, engineers must bridge these components with minimal latency, or turn to a real-time data platform that integrates each function.

 Either way, developers and data teams must adopt new tools when building real-time applications.

 Of course, using new tools won’t help if you’re stuck in a batch mindset.

-Batch processing (and batch tooling like dbt or Airflow) often involves running the same query on a regular basis over data to constantly recalculate certain results based on new data.
+Batch processing (and batch tooling like dbt or Airflow) often involves regularly running the same query to constantly recalculate certain results based on new data.
 In effect, much of the same data gets processed many times.